digital-asset/dabl-react/README.md

 Any app that runs on Daml Hub needs to authenticate to the ledger.
 Authentication is done via stateless access tokens that are signed and distributed by Daml Hub, provided in the JSON Web Token format.
 These tokens expire every 24 hours.

-Typical authentication involves forwarding the user through an interactive sign-in flow that redirects back to the application, with the user's access token made available to the app via the `DAMLHUB_LEDGER_ACCESS_TOKEN` cookie.
+Typically, authentication forwards the user through an interactive sign-in flow then redirects back to the application.
+The user's access token is then made available to the app via the `DAMLHUB_LEDGER_ACCESS_TOKEN` cookie.

 This library provides the `<DamlHubLogin .../>` component which handles the redirect flow and cookie extraction automatically.
 The only required prop is `onLogin`, which is a callback that gives the party's credentials after a successful login.
 If there were any errors with authentication, they are provided in the optional second argument of the callback.